Customize Your Trip Now

 Boat Cruise

-If you travel on a local basic boat such as in the Mekong Delta, Nha Trang, Hue, Hoi An etc., a suggested tip from US$5-10 per boat is appreciated - more or less depending on the group size and the trip's duration.
+If you travel on a local basic boat such as in the Mekong Delta, Nha Trang, Hue, Hoi An, etc., a suggested tip from US$5-10 per boat is appreciated - more or less depending on the group size and the trip's duration.
 For an overnight boat trip such as in Halong Bay or river cruises, the suggestion is $10 - $15 per person per night to cover all the boat crew.

-• VISA
+VISA

 Which countries require me to obtain a visa?

 Most countries in South East Asia require you to obtain a visa.
 Please check carefully with your travel specialist regarding specific visa requirements for each country you plan to visit as the legislation does change frequently.
 Thailand offers a free visa on arrival to most nationalities.
-Other countries including Vietnam, Laos, Cambodia and Myanmar offer a “visa-on-arrival” service which requires you to pay a fee at the airport, or you may prefer to obtain this in advance through the relevant embassy or a visa agent.
+Other countries including Vietnam, Laos, Cambodia, and Myanmar offer a “visa-on-arrival” service that requires you to pay a fee at the airport, or you may prefer to obtain this in advance through the relevant embassy or a visa agent.
 For visa-on-arrival in Vietnam, you must submit some paperwork before you arrive.
 Please note there can be long queues on arrival at immigration counters.

 What do I need to obtain a visa?

-Please make sure your passport is valid more than 6 months from the date of arrival in each country you are visiting.
+Please make sure your passport is valid for more than 6 months from the date of arrival in each country you are visiting.
 Please also remember to check that you have sufficient blank pages in your passport as most visas require a full page.
 There are varying costs of visas in each country and you are usually required to pay a USD fee to process the visa on arrival.
 Please check this amount before you arrive so that you can have the correct money available.

-When I get the visa on arrival authorization letter, what should I do?
+When I get the visa-on-arrival authorization letter, what should I do?

 Once you receive the copy of the visa on arrival authorization letter, please recheck all relevant information including the entry date and passport information.
 Note down the entry date which must be exact as per the date of your arrival flight.
 Remember to bring this copy along to board the plane to your destination.
-If you forget, it could be problematic and you might have to fly to a neighboring country and wait for new approval letter.
+If you forget, it could be problematic and you might have to fly to a neighboring country and wait for the new approval letter.

-If my flight home from Cambodia has a stopover in Vietnam which I already visited before Cambodia trip, will I need to get another Vietnam visa?
+If my flight home from Cambodia has a stopover in Vietnam which I already visited before the Cambodia trip, will I need to get another Vietnam visa?

 If your stopover does not involve leaving the airport area then a Vietnam visa is not required.
 But if it is a connecting flight with a couple of transit hours in between and you want to get to a city for other sightseeing or shopping, then a multi-entry visa is needed.